Abbreviations

 United States

-• As a noun, United States: The prime minister left for the United States yesterday.
+• As a noun, United States.
+Example: The prime minister left for the United States yesterday.

-• As an adjective, U.S. (no spaces): A U.S. soldier was killed in Baghdad yesterday.
+• As an adjective or abbreviation, use periods and no spaces.
+Example: A U.S. soldier was killed in Baghdad yesterday.

 Awards